abardakci/CV-Engine/README.md

 - **TensorRT ≥ 10.0**
 - **yaml-cpp**

-> 💡 Optional: CUDA Toolkit & cuDNN are required for TensorRT builds.
+> CUDA Toolkit & cuDNN are required for TensorRT builds.

 ---

-🧰 Step 1: Build TensorRT Engine
+# Build TensorRT Engine

 Before building the framework, generate your TensorRT engine file for YOLO: